NEW: Host and manage charity events in one place, with AI-powered auction tools.

 • Event tickets to the city’s annual pet festival

 The foster organization’s donor base gets excited over this catalog.
 Every item sells out, and they sell out for a high price.
 So what did they do differently?
+How did they source items that earned more bids and raised more money?

 They became intentional about their items.

 In this guide, we'll cover exactly how to approach item procurement with intention.